-Tactics: If the characters fail to notice the bats, one of the magical beasts uses its sound wave during the surprise round, and three others fly into their opponents and bite (treat as a charge attack).
+Tactics: If the characters fail to beat the bats' Hide checks, one of the magical beasts uses its sound wave during the surprise round, and three others fly into their opponents and bite (treat as a charge attack).
 They repeat this tactic each round, if their numbers permit.
 If three sonic bats are killed, the last one flies away in a random direction.

 Treasure: The only treasure in this room comes from the deceased drow captain, a 3rd-level fighter in life.
-He used to have the following possessions: a expert rapier, a expert chain shirt, a +1 buckler, an expert light crossbow complete with 10 bolts, 2 doses of drow knockout poison, 11 pp and a mithral medallion with the word "Nilerin" (the captain's name) engraved upon it (worth 520 gp).
+He used to have the following possessions: a masterwork rapier, a masterwork chain shirt, a +1 buckler, a masterwork light crossbow complete with 10 bolts, 2 doses of drow knockout poison, 11 pp and a mithral medallion with the word "Nilerin" (the captain's name) engraved upon it (worth 520 gp).